albert-heijn-technology/apple_maps_flutter/README.md

 # Android

-There is no Android implementation, but there will be a package to combine apple_maps_flutter and the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin to have the typical map implementations for Android/iOS (coming soon).
+There is no Android implementation, but there is a package combining apple_maps_flutter and the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin to have the typical map implementations for Android/iOS called [platform_maps_flutter]("https://pub.dev/packages/platform_maps_flutter").

 ## Sample Usage